-December 1st's as Clinical Guideline Recommendations Evidence is insufficient to recommend one opioid over another.
+Clinical Guideline Recommendations Evidence is insufficient to recommend one opioid over another.
 Opioid analgesics and tramadol carry a risk for abuse and addiction especially with long term use.
 These agents should be used with caution.
 American College of Nonpharmacologic recommendations for the management of hand Rheumatology: osteoarthritis American College of It is recommended that health professionals should: Rheumatology 2012 Evaluate the ability to perform activities of daily living.
-Recommendations o Instruct in joint protection techniques. for the Use of Provide assistive devices, as needed, to help patients perform Nonpharmacologic activities of daily living. and Pharmacologic Instruct in use of thermal modalities.
+Recommendations Instruct in joint protection techniques. for the Use of Provide assistive devices, as needed, to help patients perform Nonpharmacologic activities of daily living. and Pharmacologic Instruct in use of thermal modalities.
 Therapies in Provide splints for patients with trapeziometacarpal joint Osteoarthritis of the osteoarthritis.
-Hand, Hip, and Knee Pharmacologic recommendations for the initial management of hand (2012) osteoarthritis (1) It is recommended that health professionals should use one or more of the fellowing: following: o Topical capsaicin.
-I opical capsaicin.
-Topical NSAIDs, including trolamine salicylate.
-Oral NSAIDs, including cyclooxgenase-2 selective inhibitors. o Tramadol.
-It is conditionally recommend that health professionals should not use the following: Intraarticular therapies.
-Opioid analgesics.
-It is conditionally recommend that: In persons ≥75 years of age should use topical rather than oral NSAIDs. o In persons <75 years of age, no preference for using topical rather than oral NSAIDs is expressed in the guideline.
-Nonpharmacologic recommendations for the management of knee osteoarthritis It is strongly recommend that patients with knee osteoarthritis do the following: Participate in cardiovascular (aerobic) and/or resistance land- based exercise.
-Participate in aquatic exercise.
-Lose weight (for persons who are overweight).
-It is conditionally recommend that patients with knee osteoarthritis do the following: Participate in self-management programs.
+Hand, Hip, and Knee Pharmacologic recommendations for the initial management of hand (2012) osteoarthritis It is recommended that health professionals should use one or more of the tollowing: • Topical capsaicin.
+Oral NSAIDS, including trotatilite salicylate.
+Oral NSAIDS, including evaluation and a solution inhibitory.
+It is conditionally recommend that health professionals should not use the following: Intraarticular therapies Opioid analgesics.
+It is conditionally recommend that: o In persons ≥75 years of age should use topical rather than oral NSAIDs. • In persons <75 years of age, no preference for using topical rather than oral NSAIDs is expressed in the guideline.
+Norpharmacalagia recommandations for the monogenerat of lands Nonpharmacologic recommendations for the management of knee Use of the strength recommend that nation to with know estee arthritic do the following: Participate in cardiovascular (aerobic) and/or resistance land- based exercise.
+Participate in aguatic exercise.
+Lose weight (for persons who are overweight). • It is conditionally recommend that patients with knee osteoarthritis do the following: Participate in self-management programs.
 Receive manual therapy in combination with supervised exercise.
-Page 1 in the properties of the Receive psychosocial interventions.
-Lea medially directed patellar toping.
+Receive psychosocial interventions.
 Use medially directed patellar taping.
-Wear medially wedged insoles if they have lateral compartment Wear medially wedged insoles if they have lateral compartment osteoarthritis.
-Wear laterally wedged subtalar strapped insoles if they have medial compartment osteoarthritis.
-Be instructed in the use of thermal agents.
-Receive walking aids, as needed.
-Participate in tai chi programs.
+Wear medially wedged insoles if they have lateral compartment osteoarthritis.
+Wear laterally wedged subtalar strapped insoles if they have medial compartment osteoarthritis. o Be instructed in the use of thermal agents.
+Receive waiking alos, as needed.
+Derticipate in tai abi programs Participate in tai chi programs.